-Beto Soto is a Queer Mexican photographer who focuses on portrait and documentary photography.
+Beto Soto (he/him) is a Queer Mexican photographer who focuses on portrait and documentary photography.
 His work explores self-identity, immigration status, and the layers of the LGBTQ+ community.
 Beto's most recent photographic work highlights undocumented LGBTQ+ individuals and how both identities intersect.

 Soto's work has been exhibited at the prestigious Museum of Photographic Arts, Chicano Art Gallery, The Front Gallery, Centro Cultural de la Raza, and San Diego History Center.

 Through his creative work, Soto radiates resilience and perseverance and inspires communities.